-Application is due by 11:59 p.m.
-Eastern Time (E.T.) on September 16, 2017.
-(See "Submission Dates and Times")
+Applications are due by 11:59 p.m.
+Eastern Time (E.T.) on February 15, 2017 (See Submission Dates and Times)

-Registration Information: To submit an application, all applicants must obtain a Data Universal Number System (DUNS) Number, and register online with the System for Award Management (SAM) and with Grants Management System (GMS).
-To ensure sufficient time to complete the registration process, applicants must obtain a DUNS Number, and register online with SAM and with GMS immediately, but no later than, September 15, 2017.
+Registration Information: All applicants must obtain a Data Universal Number System (DUNS) number, and register online with the System for Award Management (SAM) and Grants.gov.
+To ensure sufficient time to complete the registration processes, applicants must obtain a DUNS number, and register online with SAM and with Grants.gov, no later than February 1, 2017.
+(See Registration)

-(See "Registration")